web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialRequest.md

 ### Authenticator Assertion Response Validator

 The `Webauthn\AuthenticatorAssertionResponseValidator` class corresponds to the Authenticator Assertion Response Validator.
-This class requires the Credential Repository service, the CBOR Decoder service and a token binding handler.
+This class requires the ~~Credential Repository~~ Public Key Credential Source Repository service, the CBOR Decoder service and a token binding handler.

 ```php
 <?php